pilaf/liero-palettes/doc/import_palettes.md

 * In Linux/GIMP 2.10: `/home/{your-username}/.config/GIMP/2.10/palettes`
 * In macOS/GIMP 2.10: `/Users/{your-username}/Library/GIMP/2.10/palettes` or `/Users/{your-username}/Library/Application Support/GIMP/2.10/palettes`

-(NOTE: if you're on a different version of GIMP your profile folder will likely be elsewhere)
+⚠️ NOTE: if you're on a different version of GIMP your profile folder will likely be elsewhere

 Then run GIMP, or if you already had a running instance open the Palettes dialog with `Windows -> Dockable Dialogs -> Palettes`